nazianafis/nazianafis/README.md

 <br>

+Hi!
 I’m a Masters student from India, currently specializing in AI.
 I am passionate about machine learning, especially about its applications in healthcare.
-I'm looking to work on internships/projects in the domain - if you have any leads, let me know!
+I'm looking to work on internships/projects in the ML domain - if you have any leads, let me know!

 Let's connect!